Commonly asked questions on the legal issues relating to temporary and agency workers

 - follow fair procedure in selecting and dismissing the fixed-term worker.

-Employees are not usually entitled to the statutory minimum notice under section 86 of the Employment Rights Act 1996, although it would be good practice for employers to provide some notice to the employee (see ‘How can an employee be a fixed-term employee if there is a provision for notice in the contract?’).
+Employees are not usually entitled to the statutory minimum notice under section 86 of the Employment Rights Act 1996, although it would be good practice for employers to provide some notice to the employee.

 The fair steps for employers to take when dealing with the end of fixed-term contracts should include at least the following stages as part of a redundancy or dismissal procedure, although the procedure may be adapted to different circumstances, for example for a shorter fixed-term contract.